noblakit01/SwiftyShadow/README.md

 ```

 ### Manually
-- Drag and drop `SwiftyShadow` folder into your project.
+- Drag and drop `Sources` folder into your project.

 ## Usage